bitburner-official/bitburner-src/markdown/bitburner.hackingformulas.growthreads.md

 ## HackingFormulas.growThreads() method

 Calculate how many threads it will take to grow server to targetMoney.
 Starting money is server.moneyAvailable.
+Note that when simulating the effect of [grow](./bitburner.ns.grow.md)<!-- -->, what matters is the state of the server and player when the grow \*finishes\*, not when it is started.

+The growth amount depends both linearly \*and\* exponentially on threads; see [grow](./bitburner.ns.grow.md) for more details.

+The inverse of this function is [formulas.hacking.growAmount](./bitburner.hackingformulas.growamount.md)<!-- -->, although it can work with fractional threads.

 **Signature:**